trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Perhaps, in utilizing our human capacity to build on the foundation of generations before us, we have inadvertently become so focused on our building that we have forgotten the foundation that holds it up; or in reaping for so long where we have not sown, perhaps we have forgotten the need to sow.

 Character is that foundation we have forgotten.
-If the character is not there to match the actions we want to do, no amount of technique is going to cover that flaw.
+If the character is not there to match the actions we want to do, no amount of techniques is going to cover that flaw.
 The problems will remain, and no amount of help will ever be truly successful.
 Without a good foundation, every house crumbles eventually, no matter the great building techniques used.

 Paradigms are maps we make of how the world works.
 If one has the wrong map, it is very hard to get to the right place.
 Even if one works on attitude or behavior, that will not solve the problem of getting one where one wants to go.
 The accuracy of the map is the most important thing.